Hye Kyung (HK) Lee, Director & Chair.

 HK currently lives between Manhattan and Queens in NYC with her husband and their two children.
 She is currently working towards her first pull-up, after which she will commemorate the occasion with her first tattoo (of herself doing a pull-up).

-Jason Hall, Marketing.
+Jason Hall, Director & Secretary.

 Jason’s career has been a fun and rewarding ride.
 After serving in the Army infantry, he decided to test his mettle in financial services as an equity derivatives trader—a pursuit of self-discovery as much of markets.
 From there, he ventured into the adventures of a frontier markets-focused hedge fund, immersing himself in the arcane world of Southeast Asian markets (and sleep deprivation.)